Computational aspects of orbifold equivalence: `Inspired guessing'

-Given this rather sobering view on computer explorations, it is useful to still combine some `inspired guessing' to reduce the amount of equations and indeterminates with computer solution.
-Here we present two new examples of orbifold equivalence obtained in this way.
+Given this rather sobering view on computer explorations, it is useful to combine them with some `inspired guessing': this can reduce the number of equations and indeterminates and in this way make the computer approach feasible.

 A way to detect natural candidates for orbifold equivalence is via the following result: \begin{lemma} Let $f \in \mathbbm{k} \left[ x_1,\ldots,x_n \right]$ be a potential with a $\mathbb{Q}$ grading assigned to each variable which we will denote as $\vert x_i \vert$.
-Define the \textit{central charge} associated to $f$ to be: If two potentials $f,g$ are orbifold equivalent potentials, then they have the same central charge\footnote{One can relate this to the so-called strange duality of singularities as described by Arnold \cite{Ar,AGV} (see e.g. \cite{NRC} for a detailed discussion in the case of unimodal singularities).}. \end{lemma}
+Define the \textit{central charge} associated to $f$ to be: If two potentials $f,g$ are orbifold equivalent potentials, then they have the same central charge\footnote{One can relate this to the so-called strange duality of singularities as described by Arnold \cite{Ar,AGV} (see e.g.~\cite{NRC} for a detailed discussion in the case of unimodal singularities).}. \end{lemma}

 For a proof see \cite[Proposition 6.4]{CR}.
 This is a necessary yet not sufficient condition, but it is still a useful source of potential candidates for orbifold equivalences.
-Here we focus on some instances related to the so-called bimodal singularities (see e.g. \cite{EP}).
+Here we focus on some instance related to the so-called bimodal singularities (see e.g.~\cite{EP}), not necessarily new per se (since it can be derived from already known equivalences\footnote{Indeed, under a suitable change of variables $f_{Q_{18}}$ can be decomposed as a sum of $f_{D_9}$ and $f_{A_2}$, and $f_{E_{30}}$ as the sum of $f_{A_{15}}$ and $f_{A_2}$.
+The equivalence between $f_{D_9}$ and $f_{A_{15}}$ was proven in \cite{CRCR}.}) but not previously contained anywhere in the literature: $f_{Q_{18}} \sim f_{E_{30}}$.